Success Story

 ###

-NDI is a nonprofit, nonpartisan organization working to help people around the globe choose freedom.
-We believe that free people who have a say in how they’re governed — and leaders who are responsive and accountable to their people — fosters more stability, security and prosperity for everyone.
+The National Democratic Institute (NDI) is a nonprofit, nonpartisan organization that believes a world rooted in freedom—where people have a say in how they’re governed and leaders are accountable to their people—fosters more stability, security and prosperity for everyone.
 NDI envisions a world where democracy and freedom prevail, with dignity for all.

 Footer CTA